Dtblaze02/Dtblaze02/README.md

 - 👋 Hi, I am Sadiq Aliyu.
-- 👀 I’m interested anything software.
+- 👀 I’m interested in anything software.
 - 🌱 I’m currently mastering react.
 - 💞️ I’m looking to collaborate on projects on react.js
 - 📫 you can reach me via sadiqaliyu89@gmail.com or +2347030384132